 Over the years and during the course of my studies, I have noticed a recurring problem in our society today.
 Ignorance of the Law.

-Under Section 22 of the Criminal Code, Cap 77 Laws of the Federation of Nigeria, we are made to understand that Ignorance of the Law is not an excuse which simply means that so long as a person has committed an offense punishable by law, such person will be punished irrespective of whether or not such person was aware that such offense is punishable.
+Under Section 22 of the Criminal Code, Cap 77 Laws of the Federation of Nigeria, we are made to understand that Ignorance of the Law is not an excuse.
+This simply means that so long as a person has committed an offense punishable by law, such person will be punished irrespective of whether or not such person was/is aware that such offense is punishable.

-Questions or any confusion about Nigerian Law is welcomed and encouraged as there’ll be weekly polls concerning different areas of the law, where we will be asked to vote on the topic to be discussed the following week.
+Questions or any confusion about Nigerian Law is welcomed and encouraged as there’ll be polls concerning different areas of the law, where we will be asked to vote on the topic to be discussed.

 Thank you and hopefully, this could help as many people as possible in Nigeria to exercise their individual rights.